u11d-com/terraform-aws-medusajs/examples/complete/README.md

 <summary>2.
 Review the <code>main.tf</code> file (click to expand)</summary>

-This file contains the Terraform configuration for deploying the complete MedusaJS infrastructure.
+This file contains the Terraform configuration for deploying the complete Medusa infrastructure.
   - `terraform` block: Specifies the required Terraform version.
   - `locals` block: Defines local variables for project and environment names.
 You can customize these.
   - `provider "aws"` block: Configures the AWS provider and sets default tags for all resources.
 Change the region to match your desired location.